nijoakim/combo-whist/README.md

 Minor version is bumped when significant changes are made to the rules.
 An example would be that bids are added or removed from the game.

-Revision is bumped when smaller tweaks are made parameters in the game such as changing the worth of a bid.
+Revision is bumped when smaller tweaks are made parameters in the game.
+An example would be changing the worth of a bid.

 ## Translations
 Combo Whist is currently available in the following languages: